 Most people have never heard of Springleaf Holdings (LEAF).
-That's a shame, because I believe the newly public company and second-largest dedicated provider of installment loans is extremely well-positioned for a rising rate cycle in a post-Crisis financial environment.
+That is a shame, because I believe the newly public company and second-largest dedicated provider of installment loans is extremely well-positioned for a rising rate cycle in a post-Crisis financial environment.
 The stock went public at the end of last year, and a lack of analyst coverage and track record (first earnings date as a public company is scheduled for March 10th), have left the it under-followed thus far.

 Springleaf has a few major drivers for long-term share price appreciation.
-First, while the company has more than 800 offices in 26 states right now, making it the second-largest player in the space behind Citigroup (C)-owned One...
+First, while the company has more than 800 offices in 26 states right now, making it the second-largest player in the space behind Citigroup (NYSE:C)-owned One...

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|

 |INVESTING IDEAS LIBRARY||X||Exclusive access to PRO library of more than 15,000 ideas|

 |SECTOR EXPERT NETWORK||X||Exclusive access to all sector experts for direct consultation|